datopian/datahub/site/content/docs/examples/github-backed-catalog.md

 You have to set up `GITHUB_PATH` as an environment variable on Vercel.
 To do that, go to the project's page on Vercel, then click settings, look for "Environment variables" and create a new environment variable.
 Refer back to the [previous section](#setup-a-github-token) if you are not sure about how to create a GitHub token.

+### Editing the new deployment

+You can now clone the new repo on your machine and start changing it.
+Simply follow the ["How to use this example as a template" section](#how-to-use-this-example-as-a-template) skipping the first step.

 > [!tip]
 > Note that whenever you push changes to the new repo these are going to be automatically deployed by Vercel.